 Insurance/Medical Marketing

-An assortment of marketing copy created for the AVMA, a client of insurance broker HUB International (my current employer).
+An assortment of marketing content I've created for the AVMA (American Veterinary Medical Association), which is HUB International's largest brokerage client.
 Collateral includes digital, print, and social copy distributed to respective audiences of 70,000+ (digital), 25,000+ (print) and 5,200+ (social).

 Ask the Experts: What should you do if a staff member gets bitten during treatment?